smart-on-fhir/cumulus-library/docs/core-study-details.md

 The core study aims to provide the following features:

 - **FHIR US Core V4 Profile data** - For resources that are supported by Cumulus, we attempt to extract all required/extensible fields from a FHIR dataset, if present
 - **Flattened FHIR resources** - The core study provided flattened tables from nested FHIR resources, making queries easier to construct without having to worry about the nuances of conditional unnesting against potentially missing data
 - **Summary Exports** - The core study will provide some basic count data across the entire cohort that you've processed via ETL, which can be useful as a verification step for validating the integrity of the data you're extracting from your EHR system

-If you are authoring a study, and are focused only on clinical analysis (i.e. you aren't working on data quality/data governance issues), we :strongly: recommend you use the core study as the starting point for your own work.
-See
+If you are authoring a study, and are focused only on clinical analysis (i.e. you aren't working on data quality/data governance issues), we **strongly** recommend you use the core study as the starting point for your own work.
+See [Creating Studies](./creating-studies.md) for more information.
-[Creating Studies](./creating-studies.md)
-for more information.